thejpster/website/content/blog/blog-2025-03-22/index.md

 The first versions of the PA-RISC architecture (PA-RISC 1.x) were 32-bit, with processors implementating this architecture ranging from TS-1 of 1986 and finishing with the PA-7300LC of 1996.
 The [TS-1 processor](https://www.openpa.net/pa-risc_processor_pa-early.html) came on [six 8.4" x 11.3" boards](https://computermuseum.informatik.uni-stuttgart.de/dev_en/hp9000_840/hp9000_840.html) covered in TTL logic chips.
 The [PA-7300LC](https://en.wikipedia.org/wiki/PA-7100LC) was a silicon die with 9.2 million transistors in a 464-pin ceramic PGA package.

-PA-RISC didn't stop there though.
 PA-RISC 2.0 came out in 1996, expanding the architecture to have 64-bit addressing and 64-bit registers.
 Processors implementing this architecture include the PA-8000 and PA-8500.
+PA-RISC 2.0 processors seem to run 32-bit PA-RISC 1.x code just fine, as you'd hope (yes, I'm slagging off Itanium here).

 Not all PA-RISC machines came from HP.
 There was a industry group to promote PA-RISC which included HP alongside companies like Mitsubish and NEC.
+There were [some PA-RISC laptops](https://www.openpa.net/systems/rdi_precisionbook.html).
 Had Commodore not gone bankrupt, we might even have had [a PA-RISC based Amiga](https://en.wikipedia.org/wiki/Amiga_Hombre_chipset).

-The naming of the HP 9000 series machines, as you might expect for product-line spanning 30 years, is somewhat all over the place.
+The naming of the HP 9000 series machines is, as you might expect for product-line spanning 30 years, somewhat all over the place.
 But looking at just the PA-RISC machines, you can boil it down to:

 * Early stuff - including the HP 9000 800-series minicomputers
 * HP 9000 700-series workstations